martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Click the Enable run log checkbox.
 This will turn logging on and enable irrigation history on the Home page's timeline.

 ### Max run entries
 Enter the number of records to keep in the log Set this to a number that will cover a reasonable length of time such as a week or month.
 This will depend on the number of programs and stations you have.
 There will be one record for each time a station is run.
+0=no limit.

 ### Enable email log
 Click the Enable email log checkbox.
 This will turn logging on and enable irrigation history via sends email.

 ### Max email entries
 Enter the number of records to keep in the log Set this to a number that will cover a reasonable length of time such as a week or month.
 This will depend on the number of programs and stations you have.
 There will be one record for each time a email has send.
+0=no limit.

+### Enable events log
+Enable events log (rain sensor, rain delay, server, Internet external IP...)

+### Max events entries
+Number of events entries to save to disk, 0=no limit.

 ### Enable debug log
 Click the Enable debug log for saving all internal operation in OSPy to file for better debugging. *Note:* storing data too frequently in a file can damage the SD card or reduce the capacity of the SD card (storage) after a long time.